Three wild species. No stocked fish.

 Salmo trutta · Trucha marrón / fario

-The brown is the prize fish of our spring creeks — older, smarter and harder to fool than the rainbows that share their water.
+The brown is the prize fish of our spring creeks — old, smart and hard to fool, the most technical sight fishing we offer.
 A 6-pound brown is a trip-maker.
 A 12-pound brown is a once-a-season story.
 We see fish in the 8–14 lb class every January and February in two specific tributaries of Río de las Chinas.

 Where & when